A Kingdom Forged

 The Age of Torgilings and Dan Salmonface’s unification wars concluded like they started - with Dalecaran killing Dalecaran.
-By 57 SC, Dan Salmonface’s royal levies had unified nearly the entire peninsula, bringing men like Jakob Hookjaw and Magnus Wavesinger under his domain.
+Dan Salmonface’s royal levies had unified nearly the entire peninsula, bringing men like Jakob Hookjaw and Magnus Wavesinger under his domain.
 His enemies had consolidated into a single coalition that sought to oppose the Dalecaran monarchy at all costs; this coalition was led by Torgil Stormsen, father to the Torglings, and Ulf Speararm, father to the Ulfings.
 The coalition had been unexpectedly pushed back to Torgil’s own fief, Torgiland, after Jakob Hookjaw’s forces took the Ulfings by surprise during what is now called the Battle of Coral Grave Reef.
 The enemies of the monarchy were left to lick their wounds while Dan Salmonface amassed his host in the late Gissur Coralcutter’s lands, using the position as a staging ground for a last push.

 Unlike the start of the unification wars, I was present for the Battle of Torgiland.
 Dan Salmonface had outfitted me in some leathers and left me to supervise the medical ward; something that he could only entrust to a wise and knowledgeable man of my caliber.
 The battle was to begin at dawn; the Torgilings knew what was coming, so there was no point in giving them the benefit of a chaotic night battle.
 Dan Salmonface wanted the enemy to see the wrath of Dagon; he wanted them to gaze upon the might of a holy king.
 Dan Salmonface was going to lead the host himself, and so he had dressed to match the occasion: around his neck he wore a necklace of four eel skulls, one for every great chieftain he had vassalized; under his heavy armor he wore seal leather; on his belt he carried two steel daggers, engraved with carvings of a great eel devouring a man; and as his main weapon of choice, he carried a bastard sword that featured an octopus as a pommel.
 Men who would gaze upon the king before the battle would know that this man was Dagon’s vessel, with every swing of his sword he would be punishing those who had refuted the Lord’s divine will.